John 2–4

 Friend November 2020 “Family Night Fun: Book of Mormon Treasure Hunt”

-I can choose the right even when I feel alone.
+I can keep the commandments even when I feel alone.

 Moroni was the last righteous Nephite, but he stayed true to his testimony.
 Help the children learn from his example.

-Sing with the children a song about choosing the right, such as “Stand for the Right” (Children’s Songbook, 159).
-Why is it important to choose the right all the time, even when you are alone?
+• A song like “Stand for the Right” (Children’s Songbook, 159) could add to this discussion.
+(Why is it important to choose the right all the time, even when you are alone?)

 More “Choose the Right” ideas here